 - Motivation to use skills of self-management

-The Group Educational Classes are offered at both our St. Anthony's Hospital and St. Anthony's Outpatient Center locations.
-The classes meet once a month and there are 3 classes in the series.
+Group Educational Classes are offered at both our St. Anthony's Hospital and St. Anthony's Outpatient Center locations.
+The classes meet once a month and there are three classes in the series.
 These class series can be taken in the morning or the afternoon.
 All-day classes are also available and are held on Saturdays.
 Call our office for schedule information or to enroll.
 A physician referral is needed to comply with your insurance requirements.